 When insuring mobility equipment like wheelchairs and scooters, it can be challenging to find a standalone policy focused only on your equipment.
 General insurers – if they cover it at all – tend to fold it into home and contents insurance.

 Sound familiar?
 Check your PDS.

 Unfortunately, in many cases this means your device is only covered when at home.
-If you rely on mobility equipment you are well aware the highest risk of loss or damage (by a long shot) exists when you are out and about.
+If you rely on mobility equipment you’re well aware the highest risk of loss or damage (by a long shot) exists when you’re out and about.

 Further, some home and contents policies don’t cover motorised equipment.
-For example, your walker is covered but your electric wheelchair is not.
+For example, your walker is covered but your electric wheelchair isn’t.
 Given motorised mobility devices are usually far pricier to repair/replace this is not an appropriate insurance position to hold.

 And because general insurers are far less exposed to disability equipment, they likely lack the know-how to undertake repairs and replacements quickly and properly.

 A disability insurance specialist, on the other hand, with tailor your mobility equipment insurance policy to your individual circumstances.
 And they have the right contacts to get your device back in action ASAP.

 Steps to make sure your car isn’t underinsured